 Walk from the historic Cornish fishing village of St Mawes along the Carrick Roads to St Just and its beautiful church.

-From the quay at St Mawes turn left and follow the road along the sea front towards St Mawes Castle.
+Stepping off the ferry from Falmouth onto the quay at St Mawes turn left and follow the road along the seafront, past The Tresanton towards St Mawes Castle.

 From the Castle continue north along the coastal footpath; the path runs adjacent to the Carrick Roads for a distance of about one mile at which point it forks left and right.

-Take the left hand fork and continue to follow the path along the shores of the Carrick Roads to St Just.
+Take the left hand fork and continue to follow the path along the shores of the Carrick Roads to St Just in Roseland.